jjones31/orders-app/README.md

 **Decisions**
 * Started to implement a chain of responsibility, but this didn't really fit the use case.
 I opted to just have a list of functions, each representing the strategy to calculate an offer.
 * I decided to make Offers a domain object instead of an application service.
 This was because the term "offer" was used in the description.

+## Step 3: Notification Service
+Incorporate a notification service that subscribes to events from the OrderService.
+Furthermore, the console should subscribe to notifications.

+**Decisions**
+* I decided to continue with a monolithic application.
+Instead of splitting anything out into separate services, I utilzed the builtin Observer pattern.
+The seemed easiest given the time constraint as well as no scaling requirements.
+* I added an infra package to represent the infrastructure layer as you would in DDD or clean architecture.